 This recipe for Frozen Yogurt Dog Treats is made with just Greek yogurt, peanut butter, and water!
 Blend and freeze in cute molds for a delicious, no-bake, anytime dog treat that is healthy and delicious.
-Note: Always consult with a veterinarian before feeding your pet something they have never tried.
+As a note: Always consult with a veterinarian before feeding your pet something they have never tried.

 The below variation is a slight twist on a classic that Phoebe and Puffin (our two dogs, pictured here on Instagram if you're curious) have been going crazy for.
 Frozen yogurt is no longer a summer-only treat with this recipe!